 I’m sharing these thoughts for people who are in the sad position of doing this themselves, but I’m not going to publish my exact scoring system.
 I don’t think it’s a good idea for anyone to copy my sheet exactly.
-But above are the concerns I’ll take into account.
+But above are the concerns I’ll consider.

 I have, however, created a downloadable Google sheet that has a basic setup for symptom tracking.
 You can view the sheet and make a copy for yourself to edit as you please, putting in the symptoms you need to track for your dog.
 Be sure to check with your vet about what will be best to track.
 I’m sure there are people out there who can make a more sophisticated numerical tracking system.
 My goal here is to plant the idea of tracking symptoms as objectively as we can with the purpose of noting trends.
 We can do this successfully even if we have to make a lot of approximations.

 Tracking such as this is useful for any dog with a chronic condition.
 Its use is not limited to dogs who have terminal conditions.
-For a dog with a chronic, non-terminal condition, the score can be used to determine when a vet visit is in order to discuss a change in treatment or when it’s time for a planned intervention.
+For a dog with a chronic, non-terminal condition, the score can can help determine when a vet visit is in order to discuss a change in treatment or when it’s time for a planned intervention.

 Part of my reason for writing this is therapy.
-It lets me feel a little bit of control of the situation.
-But to be honest, I don’t think I will be using my chart for long.
+It lets me feel a little control over the situation.
+But to be honest, I don’t think I will use my chart for long.
 Both the GI problem and the eye problem could take a turn for the worse very fast.
-Her eye has improved from the prednisone Zani is taking now.
+Zani’s eye has improved from the prednisone she is taking now.
 But eye involvement worsens the prognosis for dogs with lymphoma.
 And an eyeball that is turning in the socket because of pressure from a growing tumor is going to cause problems sooner rather than later.

 Please keep my little dog in your thoughts.
-This post may come off as cool or detached.
+This post may appear cool or detached.
 Concentrating on symptoms and tracking and making each day a great one for her is how I’m coping right now.
 But don’t think for one minute that I am not collapsing on the inside at the thought of losing my sweet friend.